Bridging Nations: Gordillo's role enhances US-Colombian military interoperability

+Gordillo’s efforts not only ensured smooth communications during the exercise, but also strengthened the relationship between the U.S. and Colombian forces.

+“I love that I got the chance to be here because I always told my leadership about Colombia,” said Gordillo.
+“Not only am I able to be here once again, but I’m so happy that they get to make memories in my country with me.”

-Capt.
-Anthony Adams and Spc.
-Johanna Gordillo, communications and signal specialists for 2nd Battalion, 508th Parachute Infantry Regiment, 2nd Brigade Combat Team, 82nd Airborne Division, synchronize radios before a multinational airborne operations with paratroopers from the Colombian army’s Battalion of Counter Narcotics 1 (BACN1), during HYDRA III 24 (HYDRA 24) at Fuerte Militar de Tolemaida, Colombia, July 31, 2024.
-HYDRA 24 is a bi-lateral exercise between the U.S. and Colombian armies aimed at enhancing the technical, procedural, and human interoperability between the two airborne forces and demonstrating the ability to strategically employ forces in the U.S. Southern Command area of responsibility.
-(U.S. Army photo by Maj.
-Nadine Wiley De Moura)
+HYDRA 24, the two week bi-lateral exercise between the U.S. and Colombian army’s Battalion of Counter Narcotics 1 (BACN1) was focused on enhancing the technical, procedural, and human interoperability between the two airborne forces and demonstrated the ability to strategically employ forces in the U.S. Southern Command area of responsibility.

+“There are no words that can describe how beautiful it is to be back in my country and also to cross train with the Colombian soldiers and see how they work as a team,” said Gordillo, who also jumped during the exercise and earned her Colombian foreign jump wings.

+“Jumping out, that was such an amazing feeling.
+I was so proud I started getting overwhelmed because I’m always going to have Colombia in my heart, but I’m so proud to wear this uniform too.”

 |Date Taken: